 You are guaranteed a full-time salary, paid by the school you are working in for a minimum of two years.

 In the first year you are paid a basic salary as an unqualified teacher.
-In the second year you will be a newly qualified teacher (NQT) paid to scale.
+In the second year you will be an Early Career Teacher (ECT) paid to scale.

 There are no tuition fees.